aaronagray/ukulele/README.md

-# ukulele
+# Ukulele chords

-Ukulele chords in plain text
+This repository contains various songs with their chords for the ukulele, all in plain text.